FluidicML/browser-plugin/README.md

 ![Screenshot from 2024-08-02 18-48-13](https://github.com/user-attachments/assets/af06935d-5ea9-4de5-8406-4b55e100350d)

-A repository of all previously saved workflows.
-From here you can edit, delete, or execute (i.e. *run*) the workflow.
+A repository of all previously saved scripts.
+From here you can edit, delete, or execute (i.e. *run*) the script.

 ### Runner

 ![Screenshot from 2024-08-02 18-48-52](https://github.com/user-attachments/assets/f9cc2e3a-0102-4cdb-b514-e4259ff1a59b)

-After running a workflow from your library, this tab will populate with details on each step as they execute.
+After running a script from your library, this tab will populate with details on each step as they execute.
 It will also surface any errors encountered during.